piyushr147/springBoot/java.md

             return null;
         }
     }
-    Now this UserDetails is an interface that spring tells it will work with for authentication, so we need need object of a class extending this interface.
+    UserDetailsService is an interface that has has a method loadUserByUsername, this method is responsible for fetching user data from the database and returns an object of UserDetails, you have to implement this method for working of DaoAuthenticationProvider.
     Here we need to create a new class called UserPrincipal that implements UserDetails and overrides all the methods.
-    But before that we need to create a UserRepository class as we are working with spring-data-jpa and declare a method to findByUsername which finds the user on the basis of username.Remember to autowire object of UserRepository in CustomUserDetailsService so that we can use this object to query the database.
+    But before that we need to create a UserRepository class as we are working with spring-data-jpa and declare a method to findByUsername which finds the user on the basis of username.
+    Remember to autowire object of UserRepository in CustomUserDetailsService so that we can use this object to query the database.

     @Repository
     public interface UserRepository extends JpaRepository<User,Integer> {